lovehoroscoper/autocomplete/README.md

 # autocomplete
-A Ternary Search Tree Implementation (+ Ongoing More) of Autocomplete.
+A Ternary Search Tree Implementation (+ More) of Autocomplete.